gluster/glusterdocs/docs/Install-Guide/Setup_virt.md

 need at least two virtual machines with at least 1GB of RAM each.
 You may be able to test with less but most users will find it too slow for their tastes.
 The particular virtualization product you use is a matter of choice.
-Platforms I have used to test on include Xen, VMware ESX and Workstation, VirtualBox, and KVM.
+Common platforms include include Xen, VMware ESX and Workstation, VirtualBox, and KVM.
 For purpose of this article, all steps assume KVM but the concepts are expected to be simple to translate to other platforms as well.
 The article assumes you know the particulars of